huaxia1985/ProSSE/README.md

 	}

 # Extended ProSSE
-Extending Protracted Speciation Extinction to account for varying modes and rates, and uncertain species identities
+Extending Protracted Speciation Extinction to account for multiple modes and rates, and uncertain species identities

 See details in Hua X., Moritz C. 2023.
 A phylogenetic approach to delimitate species in a probabilistic way.

-Here is the code you can use to regenerate the results in the paper:
+Here is the code you can use to regenerate the simulation results in the paper:

 #setting parameter values